nleanba/typst-theoretic/src/base.typ

 /// Counts theorems.
 ///
-/// In most cases, it is not neccesary to reset this manually, it will get updated accordingly if you pass an integer to @theorem.number.
+/// In most cases, it is not necessary to reset this manually, it will get updated accordingly if you pass an integer to @theorem.number.
 /// -> counter
 #let thm-counter = counter("_thm")